zzambers/jdk-rpms-specification-framework/readme.md

 The report is generated upon calling of the function `passed_or_failed()` from *test_utils* file.
 This function substitutes assert function that are usually used in test writing, as it checks boolean passed to it as argument and handles all the logging to both *jsf.log* and jtreg xml logfiles.
 All other classes and methods important for jtreg logging are located in the *outputControl* package.
 For reference on how to use the method see arbitrary test from *testcases*.

+#Mock
+"In object-oriented programming, mock objects are simulated objects that mimic the behavior of real objects in controlled ways." - [Wikipedia](https://en.wikipedia.org/wiki/Mock_object) \
+In our case, the mock object are used to simulate whole systems.
+Fedora in particular.
+Mocked system may be configured in *utils/mock/mock_executor.py*. \
+So how does it work?
+Before the testcase a clean mock of the specified system is launched.
+The problem is, that we only simulate fedora systems, so in order to test RHEL rpms, we usually have to manually unpack the tested rpms and launch a postscript over them.
+This should in theory result in a similar behaviour as a regular installation would be. \
+It often happens, that a new tester kills the test on local before finishing and interrupts the mock execution.
+This means that mock wont have time to clean the system of current mocks.
+The presence of the leftover mocks blocks other execution with the same mock version with error message *Build chroot is locked, please restart the testSuite*. \
+The solvation of this problem is rather easy.
+You only need to execute command ```mock --orphanskill``` followed by ```mock --scrub=all```.
+This usually solves the problem. \
+The last resort in the special cases is to delete the */var/lib/MOCK_OVERLAYFS* folder.